 Glaucoma Eye Drops

 If you have been diagnosed with glaucoma, your ophthalmologist will most likely begin treatment by prescribing eye drops.
 Prescription eye drops for glaucoma are intended to reduce pressure within your eye (intraocular pressure) caused by a build of up fluid called aqueous humor.
-The eye drops you are prescribed will either work to decrease the amount fluid your eye produces or increase the outflow of fluid from your eye.
+The eye drops you are prescribed will either work to decrease the amount of fluid your eye produces or increase the outflow of fluid from your eye.

 Following Treatment Instructions